mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 54

 ```
-The asteroid is travelling at a rate of about 30 kilometres per second or
+The asteroid is travelling at a rate of about 30 kilometers per second or
-108,000 kilometres per hour toward the planet at a distance of 10,368,
+108,000 kilometers per hour toward the planet at a distance of 10,368,
-kilometres as the Travellers’ arrive in the system.
+kilometers as the Travellers’ arrive in the system.
 Use this information to
 determine travel times to and from the asteroid for the Travellers’ ship.
 ```